Johann von Ravenstein: North Africa

 Ravenstein arrived in North Africa a few days later to take up command of the 5th Light Division and was almost immediately brought into action when the British commenced Operation Battleaxe.
 Ordered by Rommel to attack the flank of the British advance, his division performed well, inflicting severe damage to the 7th Armoured Brigade, and threatening encirclement of the 7th Armoured Division and the Indian 4th Infantry Division.

 After the battle, Ravenstein's division was redesignated the 21st Panzer Division although it did not receive any additional units to its order of battle.
 For the next few months, the Afrika Korps built up its stores in preparation for offensive operations against Tobruk and during this period Ravenstein went on leave to Rome.

 In the evening of 18 November 1941, the British Eighth Army commenced Operation Crusader, intended to relieve the Siege of Tobruk.
 Ravenstein's division, located to the west of Bardia, was soon engaged in counterattacks during which his command vehicle was struck by gunfire.
 By 26 November his command was reduced to 22 tanks.
 While traveling in a staff car on 28 November 1941 to visit the headquarters of the neighbouring 15th Panzer Division with an orderly and driver, Ravenstein was ambushed by soldiers of 21st Battalion, 2nd New Zealand Division, near Point 175.
 One of his companions was wounded when the New Zealanders opened fire and the trio surrendered.
 Taken back to battalion headquarters, it was discovered that one of their captives was a general.
 Ravenstein was promptly taken into Tobruk and maps he was carrying were helpful in preparing against forthcoming attacks by the 21st Panzer Division.
 He was the first German general to be made a prisoner of war by Allied forces in the war.

 Prisoner of War

-Ravenstein was transported by ship from Tobruk but it was sunk by an Italian torpedo bomber and was rescued by a British corvette after spending two hours in the sea.
+Ravenstein was transported by ship from Tobruk but it was sunk by an Italian torpedo bomber and he was rescued by a British corvette after spending two hours in the sea.
 Taken to Alexandria, he was held in a series of prisoner of war camps, firstly in Egypt, then South Africa and later in Ontario, where he spent the majority of the war.
 While a POW, he was promoted to generalleutnant on 1 October 1943.
 After the war, he was transferred to a POW camp in Bridgend, Wales, which was designated for senior German officers.
 He soon developed heart problems and was medically repatriated to Germany in November 1947.